mdn/content/files/en-us/web/api/htmltablecellelement/align/index.md

 The **`HTMLTableCellElement.align`** property is a string indicating how to horizontally align text in the {{htmlelement("th")}} or {{htmlelement("td")}} table cell.

-> **Note:** This property is deprecated and CSS should be used to horizontally align text in a cell.
+> **Note:** This property is deprecated, and CSS should be used to align text horizontally in a cell.
 Use the CSS {{cssxref("text-align")}} property, which takes precedence, to horizontally align text in a cell instead.

 ## Value